 Take a stroll at Markle Park

-If you are looking for somewhere in Marco Island where you can park for free, have a leisurely walk or go for a picnic with the family then Markle Park, otherwise known as the Frank E. Markle Park, is your spot.
+If you are looking for somewhere with free parking where you can have a leisurely walk or enjoy a picnic with the family then Markle Park, otherwise known as the Frank E. Markle Park, is your spot.

-The Park has a stunning lake in the middle where you can go recreational fishing (catch and release that is) as well as a nice walkway, around 800 metres in length, to get your exercise in.
+The Park has a stunning lake in the middle where you can try your hand at recreational fishing (catch and release that is) as well as a nice walkway, around 800 metres in length, to get your exercise in.

 There are also many picnic tables at the park as well as basketball courts and a pool if you want to tire the little ones out (paid entry).

 If you have brought your dog on vacation with you you will be happy to know that the park is very dog friendly with two fenced in areas for the dogs to run free.